Fio Leukert

 Engine: Godot 3

-Responsibilities: Telemetry Analysis, Feature Programming
+Keywords: Telemetry Analysis, Feature Programming

 DIISIS dialog system

-System in dev since: Oct 2023
+System in dev since Oct 2023

 Engine: Godot 4